kofm/sommit-dashboard/README.md

 nitrous oxide emissions, nitrate nitrogen leaching, and crop yield) resulting from the interaction of varying management practices under different environmental conditions.
-A fuzzy logic based methodology was then used to derive the Sommit Index, which can be helpful in performing a cost-benefit analysis considering with respect to the trade-off components and based on a set of pre-defined arbitrary rules.
+A fuzzy logic based methodology was then used to derive the Σommit Index, which can be helpful in performing a cost-benefit analysis considering with respect to the trade-off components and based on a set of pre-defined arbitrary rules.
 In the implementation of the methodology that produced the dataset that can be